Edward VIII: Later life

-At the end of the war, the couple returned to France and spent the remainder of their lives essentially in retirement as Edward never held another official role.
-Letters written by Kenneth de Courcy to the Duke, dated between 1946 and 1949, extracts of which were published in 2009, suggest a scheme where Edward would return to England and place himself in a position for a possible regency.
+At the end of the war, the couple returned to France and spent the remainder of their lives essentially in retirement, as Edward never again held an official role.
+Letters written by Kenneth de Courcy to Edward, dated between 1946 and 1949 and published in extract form in 2009, suggest a scheme in which Edward would return to England and place himself in a position for a possible regency.
 The health of George VI was failing and de Courcy was concerned about the influence of the Mountbatten family over the young Princess Elizabeth.
-De Courcy suggested that Edward should buy a working agricultural estate within an easy drive of London in order to gain favour with the British public and make himself available should the King become incapacitated.
-The Duke, however, hesitated and the King recovered from his surgery.
-De Courcy also mentioned the possibility of the British occupation zone in Germany becoming a kingdom with Edward becoming king.
+De Courcy proposed that Edward should buy a working agricultural estate within easy reach of London in order to gain favour with the British public and make himself available should the King become incapacitated.
+Edward, however, hesitated, and the King recovered from his surgery.
+De Courcy also mentioned the possibility of the British occupation zone in Germany becoming a kingdom with Edward as its monarch.
 Nothing came of the suggestion.

 Edward's allowance was supplemented by government favours and illegal currency trading.
-The City of Paris provided the Duke with a house at 4 route du Champ d'Entraînement, on the Neuilly-sur-Seine side of the Bois de Boulogne, for a nominal rent.
+The City of Paris provided Edward with a house at 4 route du Champ d'Entraînement, on the Neuilly-sur-Seine side of the Bois de Boulogne, for a nominal rent.
 The French government also exempted him from paying income tax, and the couple were able to buy goods duty-free through the British embassy and the military commissary.
 In 1952, they bought and renovated a weekend country retreat, Le Moulin de la Tuilerie at Gif-sur-Yvette, the only property the couple ever owned themselves.
 In 1951, Edward produced a memoir, A King's Story ghost-written by Charles Murphy, in which he expressed disagreement with liberal politics.
 The royalties from the book added to Edward and Wallis's income.

 Edward and Wallis effectively took on the role of celebrities and were regarded as part of café society in the 1950s and 1960s.
-They hosted parties and shuttled between Paris and New York; Gore Vidal, who met the Windsors socially, reported on the vacuity of the Duke's conversation.
+They hosted parties and shuttled between Paris and New York; Gore Vidal, who met the Windsors socially, reported on the vacuity of Edward's conversation.
 The couple doted on the pug dogs they kept.

 In June 1953, instead of attending the coronation of Queen Elizabeth II, his niece, in London, Edward and Wallis watched the ceremony on television in Paris.
-Edward said that it was contrary to precedent for a sovereign or former sovereign to attend any coronation of another.
+Edward said that it was contrary to precedent for a sovereign or former sovereign to attend the coronation of another.
 He was paid to write articles on the ceremony for the Sunday Express and Woman's Home Companion, as well as a short book, The Crown and the People, 1902–1953.